 What makes me qualified to help you with this challenge?

-I had the pleasure to run two SaaS startups:
+I had the pleasure to run two SaaS businesses:

 - HeadReach — where we relied on a self-serve, low-touch onboarding process.
 We grew that startup to 300 customers and eventually sold it.

-- Encharge.io — we currently use high-touch, sales-led onboarding to convert some of the fastest-growing SaaS companies like Landbot to paying customers.
+- Encharge.io — in its beginning we used a high-touch, sales-led onboarding to convert some of the fastest-growing SaaS companies like Landbot to paying customers.
+Today, Encharge has a hybrid model and serves more than 1,000 active businesses on its platform.

 Both SaaS tools couldn’t be any more different from one another.

-At Encharge, we get just a few signups a week, convert all of our customers through a long, high-touch onboarding strategy, but have nearly 0% churn rate.
+At Encharge, we convert all of our high-quality long-term customers through a long, high-touch onboarding process that involves multiple calls and communication cadences.
+Encharge has a much lower churn rate.

 Before I explore why SaaS companies are so different, I want to unpack the two onboarding concepts and make sure we’re all on the same page when we talk about product-led onboarding VS sales-led onboarding.